 - With climate change progressing rapidly, there are always risk for changing weather.
 Hail storms, rain, small meteors and maybe even windy conditions can send projectiles flying right into your breasts.
 This is not only an undesirable for the girls, but baby too!
 Cover up with a shield or other device to avoid becoming the victim of high velocity projectiles.

 While this post is satirical, it does shed some light on a very important topic.
 Nursing in public.
 There are some who seem to think that because bottles exist, baby doesn’t have to nurse from the breast and Moms who do so are violating some non-existent rule.
 To which I reply, Jesus was breastfed and Formula is a fairly new invention in the timeline of human existence.
 Babies used to be only breastfed!
-Breastfeeding is more then eating, it’s love, it’s antibodies for a baby’s immune system and even regulates temperature and changes as baby grows.
+It’s only recently that people feel justified in shaming nursing Moms.
+In addition, breastfeeding is more than eating, it’s love, it’s antibodies for a baby’s immune system and even regulates temperature and changes as baby grows.
 It’s AMAZING!

 Thank you to all the Moms who help Normalize Breastfeeding and the lobbyists who help make movement in legislation.
 I can’t wrap my mind around the idea that someone would see a nursing Mom as anything but normal, but they’re out there!
 Make sure to know your State Laws, in Pennsylvania our state has it written that any nursing Mom may expose one breast to nurse a child anywhere the public is allowed, and many other states do too!